 Applying will also help you:

-- Create ways to communicate dialog that will strengthen the parent/child bond.
+- Create ways to communicate dialogue that will strengthen the parent/child bond.

-Sharon Silver is the author of Stop Reacting and Start Responding: 108 Ways to Discipline Consciously and Become the Parent You Want to Be, and the founder of Proactive Parenting.
+Sharon Silver is the author of Stop Reacting and Start Responding: 108 Ways to Discipline Consciously and Become the Parent You Want to Be and the founder of Proactive Parenting.
 Her book and site help parents gain more patience by responding instead of reacting as they deal with the whirlwind of emotions created by raising kids ages 1-10.
-Find her on Twitter and Facebook.